StackVista/stackstate-docs/setup/upgrade-stackstate/sts-saas-release-notes.md

 Note that the release notes may include details of functionality that is currently only available in the StackState Self-Hosted product.
 {% endhint %}

+### StackState v5.1.2 (2022-12-06)

+**Improvements**

+- Charts now support units of measurements defined at the end of a stream name.
+STAC-18305
+- Fixed an issue that prevented health sync messages from being rendered as markdown.
+STAC-18490

 ### StackState v5.1.1 (2022-11-16)

 **Bug fixes**